-Here are 4 easy steps to get or retrieve your SSS password and username online if ever you forgot it.
-You can do this in less than 3 minutes assuming you have at least 2 of the 3 essential requirements which the SSS website will ask you to help get your SSS password back.
+Here are 4 easy steps to get or retrieve your SSS password and username online if you forgot it.
+You can unlock your account in less than 3 minutes assuming you have at least 2 of the 3 essential requirements which the SSS website will ask you to help get your SSS password back.

 First off, the length requirement for your SSS password must be around 8 to 20 combinations of alphanumeric characters.
-The first character is an alphabet and there should be no special characters such as the likes of hash, asterisk, dollar sign, and the percent sign.
+The first character is an alphabet.
+Also, there should be no special characters such as the likes of hash, asterisk, dollar sign, and the percent sign.
 Your chosen password must also not the same as your user ID.

 For security reasons, the SSS website automatically disables or block access to your online account.
 If you or any unauthorized person happened to type in the wrong password for 5 consecutive times resulting in 5 failed logins.
 If this case occurs, you need to reset your password to access again your account.

 Forgetting your SSS user ID or password occasionally is a common issue for almost everyone.
 After all, we are all very busy human and we need to keep as many usernames and passwords for the different Philippine government institutions.
-Do not worry, here are simple ways to recover your SSS user ID or password.
+Do not worry, here are simple ways to recover your SSS user ID or password if it got locked.

 In order for you to retrieve your SSS membership password online without leaving your home, you need to have your SS Number and/or your CRN with you.

 For those who do not know, CRN stands for Common Reference Number which you can find on your UMID ID (Unified Multi-Purpose ID).
-The permanent SS number is found on your E-1 form when you first register with the Social Security System.
+The permanent SS number is on your E-1 form when you first register with the Social Security System.

 Aside from that, you also need to remember the valid email address that you use when you register your SSS number online.
 When the 3 simple requirements I’ve mentioned are prepared, here is what you need to do next.

 How to Reset SSS Password Online in 4 Easy Steps